 LI Mei 李梅 graduated with a BA from Nanjing University of the Arts and a MA from Camberwell College of Arts, University of the Arts London.
 Upon completion, she returned to China in 2011 to work as the visual editor of LEAP Magazine.
 While she predominately works at the intersection of photography and design content, she also works as a jewelry designer.

-LIN Zhipeng 林志鹏 (aka 223) was born in Guangdong, China and graduated from Guangdong University of Foreign Studies with major in Financial English.
-Lin is a photographer and freelance writer currently based in Beijing.
-His blog North Latitude 23, that holds many of his personal photographs and texts, has had millions of views.
-He has contributed to numerous creative and fashion magazines as an editor and writer, and further has produced photo shoots for magazines such as Vice, S magazine, VISION, iLOOK, City Pictorial, etc as well as brands such as United Nude, Converse, Nike, Glaceau Vitamin Water, Bacardi, etc. He also produced video works such as SANSAR, SCENE, and Xanthium.
+LIN Zhipeng 林志鹏 (aka 223) is a photographer, writer and zine maker who captures the emotional roller coaster of life as a youth in China.
+Focused on both his own and friends’ personal experiences, Lin Zhipeng 223 uses the snapshot to depict the rawness of young adult life in China today.
+Amidst the pressures of a burgeoning middle class, Lin Zhipeng 223 looks at how contemporary social forces challenge notions of identity, namely gender and sexuality.
+223 is Lin Zhipeng’s online and social media name, for which he is more widely known – the continued use of this name validates the power of internet and social media culture in China today.
+From Guangdong province, his blog North Latitude 23, that holds many of his personal photographs and texts, has had millions of views.
+He has contributed to numerous creative and fashion magazines as an editor and writer, and further has produced photo shoots for magazines such as Vice, S magazine, VISION, iLOOK, and City Pictorial, as well as worked with brands such as United Nude, Converse, Nike, Glaceau Vitamin Water, and Bacardi.
 In 2005 he started his self-publish projects, which has led to the three volume work entitled “My Private Broadway,” the two zines zines entitled “VERSATILE,” and the independent creative magazine, TOO.
 In 2012 he published a book of his photographic works entitled “NO.223 in Taiwan,” and a personal travel book entitled “SATELLITE OF LOVE.”
-In 2016, he published the photography book “HIDDEN TRACK” in France.
-His photography works were included in 3030:NEW PHOTOGRAPHY IN CHINA, Elephant, Back to Black & White, Asian Creatives, etc. Lin’s “Versatile II” was included in the exhibition “Teetering at the Edge of the World.”
+Lin’s “Versatile II” was included in the exhibition “Teetering at the Edge of the World.”